Dynamic Table Overview

 durationRefresh duration

-refresh_triggerMANUAL (manually triggered by user, including studio scheduling) LH_SCHEDULED (scheduled by lakehouse)
+refresh_triggerMANUAL (manually triggered by user, including Studio scheduled refresh) | LH_SCHEDULED (scheduled by Lakehouse)

-suspended_resonReason for suspension
+suspended_resonReason for scheduling suspension

-refresh_modeNO_DATA FULL INCREMENTAL
+refresh_modeNO_DATA | FULL | INCREMENTAL

-source_tablesNames of tables used by the dynamic table
+source_tablesNames of tables used by the Dynamic Table

-statsInformation on incremental refresh counts
+statsInformation such as incremental refresh row counts

 Cost of Dynamic Tables